 “Dianne is a dynamic and inspiring speaker who infuses each presentation with intelligence, enthusiasm, humor, and deep compassion.
 With a lifelong commitment to health and healing, Dianne adeptly ignites those same qualities in her audience, creating a sense of personal as well as group interaction, reflection and growth.” -Claire Panke

-Giving the Next Generation a Voice and a Path for Positive Change
+Giving the Next Generation a Voice for Positive Change

 After publishing her first book, The Imagine Project: Stories of Courage, Hope and Love (2013), Dianne realized the power of telling our important life stories beginning each sentence with the word, “Imagine…” She began asking children in schools, and her private practice, to write their stories using the word Imagine… and their stories gave Dianne a profound understanding of the stress and tauma many of them face.
 This inspired her to create The Imagine Project, Inc. a nonprofit organization that helps kids and teens process their challenging experiences by telling their stories and then Imagine news dream for their lives.